Asset hyperlinking

 • Tick the option "Re-retrieve dataset when the command finishes" — that would refresh the current dataset after a row is deleted (otherwise the user won't see any changes after the command is finished)

-Hint: Workflows for adding, deleting, and updating data don't have to be separate Catalog items.
-Instead, they can be modules in the same workflow that is used by the item that returns a dataset.
+Hint: Workflows for adding, deleting, and updating data don't have to be separate Catalog assets.
+Instead, they can be modules in the same workflow that is used by the asset that returns a dataset.